 3. Silver Falls Park

-Silver Falls isn’t just a roadside rest—it is one of Texas’ most complete Works Progress Administration projects.
-Follow the terraced steps, picnic tables, and bridgework at Silver Falls Park to appreciate how Depression-era craftsmen used native stone to tame the canyon walls and create a “social hub of the South Plains.”
+Silver Falls isn't just a roadside rest—it is one of Texas' most complete New Deal-era projects, built by the National Youth Administration (NYA).
+Follow the terraced steps, picnic tables, and bridgework at Silver Falls Park to appreciate how Depression-era craftsmen used native stone to tame the canyon walls and create a "social hub of the South Plains."

 4. Hank Smith “Rock House” Site